Chroma (album): Writing and recording

 "Say Anything (Else)", "Honestly" and "Settle Down" were written in summer 2004.
 They featured new riffs not on their earlier versions.
 Cartel had planned out all the songs before they went into the studio to record.
 Pugh mentioned there was "pressure" because Lee was no longer a member of the band.
 Despite him being "just one small part" of the band, "he definitely brought riffs".
 For a majority of the songs, Pugh came up with the basic form, "a verse, chord progression, chorus, melody, things like that".
 He is credited with writing all the lyrics, while the songs are credited to the band.
 Demos were recorded in five hours.

-The album was recorded at Treesound Studios, in Atlanta, Georgia, over the course of eight days between May 18 and June 21, 2005.
+The album was recorded at Tree Sound Studios, in Atlanta, Georgia, over the course of eight days between May 18 and June 21, 2005.
 The band co-produced the album with producers Zack Odom and Kenneth Mount.
 The pair also engineered and mixed the album.
 The drums were recorded in a room called The Cave.
 Gavin Lurssen mastered the album at The Mastering Lab in Hollywood, California.
 Pugh later thought the band "didn't really have a lot of time" to record the album.
 He called the recording process "really strained" and filled with "a lot of stress".
 Pugh considered the album "a big step up" from the band's EP.